Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 	#source ~/.bashrc
 	//command to restart the environment
 	```
-* 5.3 Install mrjob
+* 5.3 Install twython

-	mrjob is package to write MapReduce jobs in Python and run them on several platforms
+	twython is an necessary package to do the NLP job for MapReduce, we should make sure all machines have install it.

 	```
-	#pip install mrjob
+	#conda install  -c conda-forge twython
 	//command download mrjob to local machine
 	```